JonathanP-code/Stock-Prediction-with-LSTM-using-yfinance/README.md

 > The author and contributors **are not responsible for any financial decisions** made based on this software.
 > Please also view the **Please Note!** file.

+> [!IMPORTANT]
+> To make the code below functional you will need to replace "STOCK" and "YOURSTOCK" with your actual stock name.
+> You may want to take a look at the finished example files given above.

 ### Example Code